Accounting

 Contract or billing support for balances added during the period

-Contract modification documentation for any material changes in the period
+Contract modification documentation for any material changes

-Revenue sub-ledger or system report, where one exists
+Revenue sub-ledger or system report where one exists

 Fixed Assets: